 WISHBONE Registered Feedback bus cycles use the Cycle Type Identifier [CTI_O()], [CTI_I()] Address Tags to implement the advanced synchronous cycle termination scheme.
 Both MASTER and SLAVE interfaces must support [CTI_O()], [CTI_I()] in order to provide the improved bandwidth.
 Additional information about the type of burst is provided by the Burst Type Extension [BTE_O()], [BTE_I()] Address Tags.
 Because WISHBONE Registered Feedback uses Tag signals to implement the advanced synchronous cycle termination, it is inherently fully compatible with WISHBONE Classic.
-If only one of the interfaces (i.e. either MASTER or SLAVE) supports WISHBONE Registered Feedback bus cycles, and hence the other supports WISHBONE Classic bus cycle.
+If only one of the interfaces (i.e. either MASTER or SLAVE) supports WISHBONE Registered Feedback bus cycles, and hence the other supports WISHBONE Classic bus cycle, the cycle terminates as though it were a WISHBONE Classic bus cycle.
 This eases the integration of WISHBONE Classic and WISHBONE Registered Feedback IP cores.